ulrichard/docker-skype-business/README.md

           RemoteForward 64713 localhost:4713
           ForwardX11 yes

+    (Optional) I recommend creating an SSH key without a password to be used to connect to this container.
-    In case you used a non-standard filename of your SSH key, add this:
+    So in case you used a non-standard filename for your SSH key, add this:

           IdentityFile /path/to/your/ssh/key

-9. Run the container and forward the appropriate port
+8. Run the container and forward the appropriate port

         sudo docker run -d -p 55555:22 skype

+9. (Optional) Copy an SSH public key

+    If you plan to use an SSH key, copy the public key to the docker container using the following command.
+The password is `docker`.

+        ssh-copy-id -i /path/to/your/public/key.pub docker-skype

 10. Connect via SSH and launch Skype using the provided PulseAudio wrapper script

         ssh docker-skype skype-pulseaudio

-    In case you didn't copy your SSH public key, the password is `docker`.
+    In case you didn't copy the SSH public key, the password is `docker`.

 11. Go use Skype in a safe container!